dojo/docs/welcome.rst

     * `dijit.form.DropDownButton <dijit/form/DropDownButton>`_

-      A button that displays a menu or some other popup when you press it
+      A button which displays a menu or some other popup when you press it

     * `dijit.form.ToggleButton <dijit/form/ToggleButton>`_